nextgenthemes/advanced-responsive-video-embedder/README.txt

 Easy responsive video embeds via URLs or shortcodes.
 Perfect drop-in replacement for WordPress' default embeds.
 Best plugin for videos?

+== Description ==

+### The best WordPress plugin for videos?
+Supports close to everything you can imagine, still keeping it easy &amp; simple. ###

+This is very likely the one and only plugin you will ever need to handle video embeds on your WordPress site(s)

+Simple &bull; Lightweight &bull; Responsive &bull; Customizable

 * [Overview][1]
 * [Quick Introduction][2]
 * [Features][3]